 Some Interesting Article References with CommentsReturn to Chris Angove's Home Page

 This is a selection of some of my favourite and most frequently used non-book references.
 Some of them are quite old but that is simply because they are classic papers and have stood the test of time.
 Perhaps some of the more recent ones will also become classics in due course.
-For fuller details and some of my personal comments, click on the chosen title.

 This Agilent application note is essential reading to properly understand how to do accurate vector network analyzer (VNA) measurements.
 It explains concisely the types and sources of errors and how they are corrected during calibration.
 It describes the error models used and how they relate to practical measurements requiring various adaptor arrangements.
-I have used the equations given with Matlab to calculate the errors for my very old HP 8505A network analyser which of course did not have processing capability you now find in the latest VNAs.
+I have used the equations given with Matlab to calculate the errors for a very old HP 8505A network analyser which of course did not have processing capability you now find in the latest VNAs.

 This short paper (it is more of a 'letter' actually) includes lots of useful information on balanced amplifier configurations.
-These are popular and offer many advantages for cancelling harmonic distortion, increasing bandwidth and power handling in the case of PAs.
+These are popular and offer many advantages for reducing harmonic distortion, increasing bandwidth and power handling in the case of PAs.
 However they are not so common in the low power stages where thermal noise performance is usually important.
 That is where this paper is useful.